magdafairfax/bookkeeping_demo/src/Readme.md

 With annotation @@ManyToOne and @OneToMany is very easy to implement all methods given in Transaction interface.
-There isn't a lot of source code to show but but Springboot generates everithing behind the scens, meaning all necessary beans and wiring.
+There isn't a lot of source code to show but but Springboot generates everything behind the scens, meaning all necessary beans and wiring.

 You can acces the database http://localhost:8080/h2-console/